photonmaster/scymnus/README.md

 - init
 - ...

-It is possible for the users of Scymnous to define user defined meta-properties
+It is possible for the users of Scymnus to define user defined meta-properties

 Here is the updated 3d point model, where meta-properties are used: